UNiXMIT/UNiXIaC/docs/index.md

 4. You will now see a pop-up window showing 5 entry fields.
 Only the first 2, SSO Email and password, are required fields.
     - SSO Email - Micro Focus Email to authenticate with Pulse VPN.
     - SSO Password - Micro Focus Password to Authenticate with Pulse VPN.
     - SSO Method - SSO Authentication method to use.
-1=SmartPhonePush 2=TOTP (default=1).
+1=SmartPhonePush 2=TOTP (default=1)
     - SSO Token - Valid authentication token to use for TOTP.
     - VM Count - Number of duplicate EC2 instances to create (default=1).
+    - AWS Region - Region where you want the EC2 instance to be created.
+1=EMEA 2=AMS 3=APJ (default=1)
 ![4](images/4.png)

     > **NOTE:** Unless you are creating and testing new Tasks, there is no need to check any of the checkboxes at the bottom.